 You now know how to sell alcohol online, but the hard work doesn’t stop here.
 Yes, you can now deliver your beautiful brand to doorsteps around the world, but you need to promote your website and get your business out there before you can start earning serious money.
 In order to reach new customers and increase sales, you must nail your digital marketing.

 First of all, you should connect your online store to social media.
-This feature is offered on both Shopify and Wix, and enables social network users to click one button and jump straight to your online store.
+This feature is offered on both Shopify, Wix, and Square Online, and enables social network users to click one button and jump straight to your online store.

 Shopify is soon releasing the ‘Facebook Shops’ feature, which means Shopify will generate a Facebook store for you and seamlessly connect your Shopify inventory to a new Facebook storefront that looks stunning and creates a lovely shopping experience.